Odjeissi/aws-3tier-terraform/README.md

 Application Container
 ```

+This keeps sensitive values outside of the Docker image.

 ---

 ### IAM Module

-The IAM module creates the IAM role used by the ECS workload.
+The IAM module creates the role used by ECS.

-The role ARN is passed into the ECS module as the task execution role.
+The role ARN is passed to the ECS task definition.

-This role allows ECS to perform the AWS actions required by the task definition and supporting services.
+This gives ECS permission to do things like pull the image from ECR and access the services needed by the task.

 ---